yz398/Medical-Software-Design/Assignments/01_tool_setup_git_fundamentals.md

 1. Create an account on GitHub (https://github.com).

 1. Download and install `git` at https://git-scm.com.
-We will be using Git Bash, \emph{not} a GUI client.
+We will be using Git Bash, *not* a GUI client.
 If you are using Windows 10, then you can consider using the Ubuntu Linux Subsystem and running `git` from there (see note about how to install `python` for this setup below).